MoOx/compass-recipes/README.md

 * [@leaverou](https://github.com/leaverou) (backgrounds patterns)
 * [@necolas](https://github.com/necolas) (normalize & tricks)
 * [@simurai](https://github.com/simurai) (awesomes design stuffs)
-* All of the people who contribute to the recipes (all names are in each recipes)
+* All of the people who contribute to the recipes (all names should be in each recipes source)

 ### Additional Resources